UnknownMasterCoder/ItemsAPI-TechTest2-GlowTouch/README.md

 ## Technologies Used

 - **Java**: 17
-- **Spring Boot**: 3.1.0
+- **Spring Boot**: 3.3.4
 - **Gradle**: Build tool
 - **Postman**: For testing API requests
 - **Lombok**: For cleaner code by auto-generating getters, setters, constructors, etc.

 ## Project Requirements

+Please create a Spring Boot REST controller with the following requirements:

+1. The controller should handle POST requests at the endpoint '/items'.
+2. It should accept a List of Items in the request body.
+3. If the List is null or empty, the controller should return a 400 Bad Request response.
+4. For each Item in the List, if the item’s ID is already present in the database, it should skip adding that item and return a 409 Conflict response for those items

 The following features were implemented to meet the requirements of the technical test:

-1. **POST `/items` Endpoint**: Accepts a list of items to add to the database.
+1. **POST `/items` Endpoint**:
+   - ✅ Accepts a list of items to add to the database in the body.
-   - If the list is null or empty, the API returns a `400 Bad Request`.
+   - ✅ If the list is null or empty, the API returns a `400 Bad Request`.
-   - If an item's ID already exists in the database, the API skips that item and returns a `409 Conflict` response.
+   - ✅ If an item's ID already exists in the database, the API skips that item and returns a `409 Conflict` response.
-   - Successfully added items return a `200 OK` response.
+   - ✅ Successfully added items return a `200 OK` response.

-2. **Database Simulation**: The API simulates a database using a `Set<Long>` to keep track of item IDs.
+3. **Database Simulation**: The API simulates a database using a `Set<Long>` to keep track of item IDs.
 This ensures that item IDs are unique, avoiding duplication.

 ## Prerequisites